greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

 The [gpinitsystem](../utility_guide/ref/gpinitsystem.html) utility requires a host file that contains the list of addresses for each segment host.
 The initialization utility determines the number of segment instances per host by the number host addresses listed per host times the number of data directory locations specified in the `gpinitsystem_config` file.

-This file should only contain segment host addresses \(not the master or standby master\).
+This file should only contain segment host addresses \(not the coordinator or standby coordinator\).
 For segment machines with multiple, unbonded network interfaces, this file should list the host address names for each interface — one per line.

 **Note:** The Greenplum Database segment host naming convention is sdwN where sdw is a prefix and N is an integer.
 For example, `sdw2` and so on.
 If hosts have multiple unbonded NICs, the convention is to append a dash \(`-`\) and number to the host name.
 For example, `sdw1-1` and `sdw1-2` are the two interface names for host `sdw1`.
 However, NIC bonding is recommended to create a load-balanced, fault-tolerant network.